ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento_optimized_stacks/magento1/iprestrictfilefolder.md

     }
   }
  ```

+This location can be placed anywhere within the server block of your Nginx configuration file.
 You need to edit replacemebackend with the PHP-FPM configuration pool name (This should be defined at the top of your Nginx configuration file)

 To implement this change you need to reload the Nginx service.
 First perform a configuration test with the following command: